HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 However, with the help of Peakflo, you can adapt better to the new policy, improve accounts receivable processes, and get paid faster:

-• Handle disputes without a hassle and receive payments straight to your bank account.
+- Handle disputes without a hassle and receive payments straight to your bank account through the Customer Portal.

 Still not sold on the idea of using Peakflo?
-Try our free trial today and see the magic for yourself.
+Take our Product Tour and see the magic for yourself.